SCHUNCK’s web :

 F.P.J.
 Peutz Foundation

-SCHUNCK∗On June 30 2004 the grand opening of the renewed Glass Palace took place.
+On June 30th, 2004 the grand opening of the renewed Glass Palace took place.
 The revolutionary building (1935) by architect Frits Peutz flaunts as ever in the center of Heerlen.
 No longer as a fashion house, like before, but as a cultural palace.